securesystemslab/LLVM-MCA-Daemon/README.md

 ```
 sudo apt install build-essential binutils cmake ninja-build
 ```
-This project uses a special version of LLVM.
+This project uses a special version of LLVM that builds on top of LLVM 13.0.0.
 Please use the following way to clone it:
 ```bash
 git clone -b dev-incremental-mca https://github.com/securesystemslab/llvm-project.git
 ```